SAFe vs LeSS

 Article Thumbnail

-Bringing change into an organization using Agile creates a marvelous metamorphosis.
+Using Agile to bring change into an organization creates a marvelous metamorphosis.
 Agile helps to achieve continuous improvement while working on the timely implementation of goals.
-However, transforming a large enterprise by implementing Agile is a demanding process, especially when multiple departments are involved.
+However, transforming a large enterprise by implementing Agile is demanding, especially when multiple departments are involved.
 Different Agile frameworks are available.
-Some might be better for the organizations than others.
+Some might be better for organizations than others.
 The challenge is to find the right one.

 Here we are talking about two of the most popular Agile scaling frameworks, SAFe and LeSS

-Unquestionably the most used framework, SAFe, is used for implementing scaled Agile across large organizations.
+Unquestionably, the most used framework, SAFe, is used to implement scaled Agile across large organizations.
 The framework is based on the principles of two leading management approaches.
 The first one is Lean Thinking, where waste is avoided, silo thinking is not favored, and decision-making focuses on the “big picture.”
 The second is the Agile methodology, which values trust, flexibility, empowerment, and collaboration.

 Advantages of SAFe:

-• Since its foundation is Lean Thinking principles, teams can efficiently deliver the most significant value.
+• Since its foundation is in the principles of Lean Thinking, teams can efficiently deliver the most significant value.

 • It provides a framework for parallel working across different teams, sometimes in varied global locations.